WWP Talk: One-on-One Mental Health Support for Veterans and their Families

 - Provide a nonclinical approach that can be supplemental to any counseling you may already be receiving

-If you are in crisis or concerned about a loved one, please call the Veterans Crisis Line at 1.800.273.8255 and press "1" after you call or text 838255 to Veterans Crisis Line to chat live with a crisis counselor at any time.
+If you are in crisis or concerned about a loved one, please call the Veterans Crisis Line at 988 then press "1" or text 838255 to connect with a crisis counselor 24/7, 365 days a year.

 Frequently Asked Questions